 How to Tell When Shishitos Are Done Cooking

 It only takes a few minutes to cook them.
-Once the ends start to turn dark brown and most of the skin is has started to shrivel they are done.
+Once the ends start to turn dark brown and most of the skin has started to shrivel they are done.
 You will notice that smoky smell coming from the air fryer.
 They should look like the image below.
-The blistered skin has dark areas and the green shishitos have shrink a bit in the air frying process.
+The blistered skin has dark areas and the green shishitos have shrunk a bit in the air frying process.

 How To Eat Shishitos